Hypersonic weapons race

 Boyd says China appears to be ahead of the U.S. in the race to create Mach 5-plus missiles.
 China’s testing of those missiles seems to indicate a boost glide concept, but not definitively, Lewis says.

 Today’s cruise missiles typically top out at the Tomahawk’s velocity, 880 kilometers per hour.
-By definition, hypersonic missiles travel faster than Mach 5, or more than 6,174 kilometers per hour — more than three times faster than the fastest bullets in the world.
+By definition, hypersonic missiles travel faster than Mach 5, or more than 6,174 kilometers per hour — faster than the fastest bullets in the world.

 Some Western experts are skeptical of Putin’s hypersonic claims.
 In his presentation, Putin said Russia is testing the Sarmat, a 200-ton ballistic missile with multiple hypersonic warheads (the one that was shown targeting Florida); fielding the Kinzhal (Dagger) aircraft-delivered hypersonic missile, which began its “trial service” in December 2017, with a range of more than 2,000 kilometers and velocity of Mach 10; and has tested the Avangard, a “gliding-wing,” maneuverable intercontinental missile that flies at Mach 20.